DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README-External_Vault.md

 # Install, configure and use HashiCorp Vault on Ubuntu

-We provide here some installation hints about the installation and the configuration of a test instance for HashiCorp Vault so that it can be used as a secrets store on OpenShift Container Platform.
+We provide here some installation hints for setting up and configuring a test instance of HashiCorp Vault so that it can be used as a secrets store on OpenShift Container Platform.

 ## Installation